Pinechas (parashah): Shavuot

 Exodus 34:22 associates Shavuot with the first-fruits (bikurei) of the wheat harvest.
 In turn, Deuteronomy 26:1–11 set out the ceremony for the bringing of the first fruits.

 To arrive at the correct date, Leviticus 23:15 instructs counting seven weeks from the day after the day of rest of Passover, the day that they brought the sheaf of barley for waving.
 Similarly, Deuteronomy 16:9 directs counting seven weeks from when they first put the sickle to the standing barley.

 Leviticus 23:16–19 sets out a course of offerings for the fiftieth day, including a meal-offering of two loaves made from fine flour from the firstfruits of the harvest; burnt-offerings of seven lambs, one bull, and two rams; a sin-offering of a goat; and a peace-offering of two lambs.
 Similarly, Numbers 28:26–30 sets out a course of offerings including a meal-offering; burnt-offerings of two bulls, one ram, and seven lambs; and one goat to make atonement.
 Deuteronomy 16:10 directs a freewill offering in relation to God's blessing.

 Leviticus 23:21 and Numbers 28:26 ordain a holy convocation in which the Israelites were not to work.

-2 Chronicles 8:13 reports that Solomon offered burnt offerings on the Feast of Weeks.
+In 2 Chronicles 8:13 it reports that Solomon offered burnt offerings on the Feast of Weeks.